 Our ability to recondition purchased vehicles to our quality standards is a critical component of our business.
-Historically, we have successfully increased our reconditioning capacity as our business has grown, and our future success will depend on our ability to expand and optimize our reconditioning capacity to satisfy increasing customer demand.
+Historically, we have successfully increased our reconditioning capacity as our business has grown, and our future success will depend on our ability to continue to expand and optimize our reconditioning capacity to satisfy increasing customer demand.
 We employ a hybrid approach that combines the use of our Vroom VRC and third-party VRCs to best meet our reconditioning needs.

 As we continue to grow our business, we intend to continue to increase reconditioning capacity and operational efficiency through third-party VRC locations and additional Vroom VRCs.
 Our use of third-party VRCs to recondition vehicles allows us to avoid additional capital expenditures, quickly increase capacity, maintain greater operational flexibility and broaden our geographic footprint to drive lower logistics costs.
+However, we are currently experiencing reconditioning and logistics constraints due to labor shortages and elevated demand at third-party supply chain partners, which negatively affects our cost structure and throughput.
 Proprietary VRCs enable us to have increased control over our reconditioning operations, increase capacity as we scale, and introduce additional operating efficiencies.
-Consistent with our hybrid model, as we scale, we will seek to optimize the combination of strategic geographically dispersed proprietary and third-party VRCs.
+Consistent with our hybrid model, as we scale, we will seek to optimize the combination of strategic, geographically dispersed, proprietary and third-party VRCs.

-We have continued to expand our third-party VRC operations and, as of June 30, 2021, have a total of twenty-eight third-party VRCs throughout the U.S. We leverage our data analytics and deep industry experience to strategically select VRC locations where we believe there is the highest supply and demand for our vehicles.
-We expect that the increase in reconditioning capacity and investment in technology will lower our reconditioning costs per unit and drive greater operational efficiency, higher gross profit per unit and improved unit economics over time.
+We have continued to expand our third-party VRC operations and, as of September 30, 2021, have a total of 29 third-party VRCs throughout the U.S. We leverage our data analytics and deep industry experience to strategically select VRC locations where we believe there is the highest supply and demand for our vehicles.
+We expect that the continued increase in reconditioning capacity and investment in technology will lower our reconditioning costs per unit and drive greater operational efficiency, higher gross profit per unit and improved unit economics over time.